 Mortgage discount points are sometimes tax deductible.
 The rules governing the tax deductibility of mortgage discount points are complex, however.
 To better understand these rules, consult your tax professional.
 For more information, see this article on the IRS website.

 Are mortgage principal payments tax deductible?

 The payments you make toward your mortgage principal—which is the money you borrowed to buy your house—are not tax deductible.
 As result, you cannot claim the part of your monthly mortgage bill that goes toward paying down your principal as a deductible expense on your taxes.
 The cost of your down payment, homeowners insurance, title insurance, and closing costs other than discount points are typically not tax deductible either.

 What is the mortgage interest tax credit?

-Lower-to-moderate income families may be eligible for a tax credit through the Mortgage Tax Credit Certificate (MCC) program.
+Families with lower-to-moderate income may be eligible for a tax credit through the Mortgage Tax Credit Certificate (MCC) program.
 The MCC offers a dollar-for-dollar tax credit which makes housing payments more affordable.
 The program is limited to first-time homebuyers, you need to meet its requirements to qualify, and the amount of the credit can vary by state.
 Lenders generally apply for this tax credit on your behalf when you apply for a mortgage.
 Learn more about these tax credits at FDIC.gov.